AcidBurnHen/icecream-on-deman-jest-practice/README.md

 - waitFor waits for any period of time neccessary for the expectations to pass
 - this is useful for testing mock API calls that I need to wait for

+### Review of Alert Testing

+- Overrode Mock Service Wrker response fo this individual test so the response throws errors
+- Had to deal with a misleading error "Unable to find role='alert'"
+- Isolating files by typing p - Jest watch mode

+### Creating Custom Render

+- Creating a custom render to add a wrapper to the render so it can be re-used
+- Create a new folder test-utils